minimapletinytools/react-lua-tutorial/react-lua-expert.md

 	end, {}) -- empty dependency array means this effect only runs once
 ```

 Now you might ask, why do I need to wrap code around `useEffect`?
-React is a "declarative" UI model however it's implementation is "imperative".
-This means your code, which declares how your UI looks/behaves, may be exectude multiple times.
-The `useEffect` hook precisely allows us to execute "effectful" code within the declarative model.
+React is a "declarative" UI model but its implementation is "imperative".
+This means your code, which declares how your UI looks/behaves, may be executed multiple times and these executions may produce unpredictable "side-effects".
+The `useEffect` hook precisely allows us to execute "effectful" code predictably within the declarative model.

 ```lua